Kovah/blog.kovah.de/content/en/2020/static-site-hosting-vercel-vs-netlify/index.md

 In the following table you can get a basic overview of the page speeds across different locations.
 Both Vercel and Netlify state that they operate a global CDN which takes care of fast and location-based delivery of all files of your website.

-All tests were run with [Webpagetest](https://www.webpagetest.org/) on my article about [switching from RSA SSH keys to ECDSA keys]({{< relref path="2019/switching-from-rsa-to-ecdsa" lang="en" >}}), as it also contains some code snippets and thus loads additional Javascript for the syntax highlighting.
+All tests were run with [Webpagetest](https://www.webpagetest.org/) on my article about [switching from RSA SSH keys to ED25519 keys]({{< relref path="2019/switching-from-rsa-to-eddsa-ec25519" lang="en" >}}), as it also contains some code snippets and thus loads additional Javascript for the syntax highlighting.
 All tests were run with the following settings:

 * Browser: Chrome
 * DSL connection speed (1.5 Mbps, 50ms RTT)